RC4: Spritz

 Like other sponge functions, Spritz can be used to build a cryptographic hash function, a deterministic random bit generator (DRBG), an encryption algorithm that supports authenticated encryption with associated data (AEAD), etc.

 In 2016, Banik and Isobe proposed an attack that can distinguish Spritz from random noise.
+In 2017, Banik, Isobe, and Morii proposed a simple fix that removes the distinguisher in the first two keystream bytes, requiring only one additional memory access without diminishing software performance substantially.